WebOrigami/docs/src/content/concepts/hello.md

 }}
 </figure>

 This produces the same "Hello, world!" message as before.
-When Origami sees `name` in the `index.html` formula, it looks in that local `about` area of the tree for `name`.
+When Origami sees `name` in the `index.html` formula, it searches the local `about` area of the tree for `name`.
 It doesn't see a `name` there, so moves up to the tree's top level, where it does find a `name`.

 _Key point: Tree scoping in Origami works like block scoping in many programming languages._